mauriciovll/AI-Cop_SLR/README.md

 # A.I.
 Co-piloted Sistematic Literature Review
 ## Project Description
-This repository contains all the source code and data for the article *"Emerging & data technologies applied to public sector: an AI-copiloted systematic literature review"*, written by Maurício Vasconcellos Leão Lyrio, Fabrícia Silva da Rosa, Miklos A. Vasarhelyi and Rogério João Lunkes.
+This repository contains all the source code and data for the article *"Emerging & data technologies applied to public sector: an AI-copiloted systematic literature review"*, written by Maurício Vasconcellos Leão Lyrio, Rogério João Lunkes and Miklos A. Vasarhelyi.

 ## Methodology